 One of the most common questions we are asked is, “why should my child take private lessons if they are already in band or orchestra at school?”
 Learning to play a musical instrument can be a much more daunting task than a child (or parent) may expect.
 Here are just a few of the reasons why private lessons are for everyone:

 Private Lessons Help Students Keep Up With Peers in a Group Setting.

-Band and orchestra classes are rehearsals, not a private practice session.
-Each student is expected to come to class with their parts prepared so that the director can put all the pieces together to create an ensemble.
-The director works to get dozens of students with various levels of playing abilities to perform together.
-Private lessons will give your child individual time with an instructor to focus on their problem areas, help minimize frustration, and keep your child on track.
-It’s sad to see a child give up learning an instrument in the early stages when all that was needed was a little personal attention.
+Band and orchestra classes are rehearsals, not private practice sessions.
+Each student is expected to come to class with their parts prepared so that the director can put all the pieces together to create and ensemble.
+The director is tasked with getting dozens of students with various levels of playing abilities to perform together cohesively.
+Private lessons give students individual time with an instructor that specializes in their instrument so that they can focus on their problem areas.
+It’s sad to see a child give up learning an instrument out of frustration when all that was needed was a little personal attention.

 Private Lessons Teach Your Child How to Practice.

 A young musician needs to learn HOW to practice.
 In private lessons, we often spend more time with a student on practice skills than anything else.
 And not only with beginners, but advanced students as well.
 By meeting one-on-one every week, getting solutions for their specific frustrations, and working on a specific practice plan, the student will stay motivated and get the most out of their individual practice time.
 They will have control over their practice time and know that they will get results.

 More Advanced Students Will Benefit From Their Instructor’s Knowledge of Musical Styles and Literature.